nikoally/IAC-LightOccupancy/README.md

-# Data Processing and Analysis Tool
+# Data Processing and Analysis Tool for Light On/Off and Occupancy Sensor Data

 ## Overview
 This is a simple GUI tool that enables users to load, process, and analyze CSV data files and export the results in JSON and CSV format along with graphs.
 It is implemented using Python with tkinter for the GUI and other libraries for data manipulation and plotting.